cyb3rsalih/react-native-youtube/README.md

 All Readme can be found [here](https://github.com/davidohayon669/react-native-youtube)

+## Install

+` yarn add react-native-youtube-portrait-mode-enabled `

+If you already the react-native-youtube package installed.

+just remove the old one with

+` yarn remove react-native-youtube ` then rebuild your project

+change your import names as new package

 ## Extra install requirement

 Expand ‘app > manifests’ , there might be two files with same name as ‘AndroidManifest.xml’ one for debug.
 Open the other one add these lines